MaricelaDuron0809/MaricelaDuron0809.github.io/README.md

 # Rock-Paper-Scissor-Saturn-edition
 First project
-player vs computer
+player vs Saturn
-player has the option of selecting rock, paper or scissor. game has 9 rounds player with highest score(5) is the winner the game will display players choice reset to start new game
+1)player has the option of selecting(clicking) rock, paper or scissors.

-LOGIC
-each option(rock paper scissor) will have an icon player can click icon of preference
+2)game has 3 rounds //need to work on this
+3)player with highest score is the final winner//need to work on this 4)reset to start new game//need to work on this
+5)game will have win or lose state
+6)results will be displayed per round

 "LOOKS"(display board)
+1)player choice will be displayed
-player options and choice will display center of screen ROUND# will be displayed top center of screen
+2)saturn choice will be displayed
-Score box will displayed top-left-corner cursor will change color when icons are hoovered over? when icon is clicked a few things will happen:
-*if player chooses rock- rock image will explode
-*if player chooses paper- paper turns into dust
-*if player chooses scissor- scissor cuts into ice? background-image or video of Saturns ring
+3)ROUND# will be displayed top center of screen 4)Score box will displayed top-left-corner//need to work on this 5)cursor will change to pointer when clicking icon 6)when icon is clicked a few things will happen://animation with jQuery is limited *if player chooses rock- rock image will explode-fade *if player chooses paper- paper turns into dust-slideUp *if player chooses scissor- scissor- slideToggle 7)background-image will be Saturn
+8)icons will be in the center with transparent background

+future add ons:
+music- space noise
+thanos snap effect?
+explotions when losing?